Are you involved with payroll processing duties or simply want to learn more about this process?

 Income tax is a tax that only employees pay.
 There are several taxes that fall into this category: Federal Income tax, state income tax, and local income tax.
 Federal income tax is paid with FICA as part of federal tax liability.
 This is calculated by considering taxable compensation on a wage-bracket method but can also be taken as a flat dollar amount or percentage.

 State and local income tax withholding methods vary, as do whether or not that tax is taken in that state.

 14. Net pay.

 One way to think of this is that it’s the employee’s take-home pay.
 This is the amount the employee receives after taxes and deductions are calculated and subtracted from earnings.

 15. Social Security (OASDI).

 Social Security is both an employee withholding tax and an employer payroll tax.
 The employer is responsible for remitting a total of 12.4% of an employee’s taxable earnings to the IRS.
 They are permitted to take 6.2% from the employee as a withholding tax and “match” the other 6.2% as a payroll tax.
 There is a wage base limit, which means that the tax stops at a certain amount of wages for the year.
 This varies per year.
-In 2019, the wage base limit was $137,700, this is the same for 2020.
+For 2023, the wage base limit is $160,200.

 16. Take-home pay.